Please click HERE to download a PDF of the Yarra Institute brochure

 The Church’s role in East Timor

-- Drs Jim and Therese D’Orsa are working with Bishop Hilton Deakin on his recollections of East Timor’s struggles for independence.
+- Dr Jim and Professor Therese D’Orsa are working with Bishop Hilton Deakin on his recollections of East Timor’s struggles for independence.

 Publications and the Yarra Institute Press

 With a grant from the Melbourne College of Divinity, the Yarra Institute in 2011 published online The National Directory: Refugee and Asylum Seeker Support Services of the Australian Churches